 Child pornography is today a global plague.
-The “market” is flourishing everywhere, thanks to the internet, with images available through mobile apps, photo-sharing sites, and file-sharing sites.
+The “market” promoting pornography is flourishing everywhere, thanks to the internet, with images available through mobile apps, photo-sharing sites, and file-sharing sites.
 Child pornography consumers have become a virtual online community in the 21st century.

 According to the U.S. Justice Department, “no area of the United States or country in the world is immune from individuals who seek to sexually exploit children through child pornography.”

 Either possessing or viewing digital, printed, or video material that explicitly depicts sexual conduct that involves a minor (someone below the age of 18) is a child pornography crime in the State of Washington.